OPEN PUBLICATION | PUBLIC CATALOG RECORD

 Foundations The architecture, before the test.

-Volume I formalizes the master equation, derives the Authority Migration Function, establishes boundary conditions and exponential damping properties, and introduces the Five-Tier Human-Machine Authority Spectrum.
+What if the question of when a machine may decide for itself could be written as an equation?
+Volume I formalizes that equation, derives the Authority Migration Function, establishes the boundary conditions and exponential damping properties under which authority must transition, and introduces the Five-Tier Human-Machine Authority Spectrum that classifies every level of machine decision-making from human-held to machine-held.

 FILE II · EMPIRICAL